orx/orx/README.md

 - orx-tutorial-vs2008-1.5.zip      : tutorials for Windows (Visual Studio 2008)
 - orx-tutorial-vs2010-1.5.zip      : tutorials for Windows (Visual Studio 2010)

-All the *-dev-* packages above include:
+All the `*-dev-*` packages above include:

- . orx release/profile/debug libraries used for linking . runtime release/profile/debug orx libraries
+- orx release/profile/debug libraries used for linking
+- runtime release/profile/debug orx libraries
- . headers to include at compile time
+- headers to include at compile time
- . template files exposing wich properties can be accessed using the config system (for user reference only, not needed by orx)
+- template files exposing wich properties can be accessed using the config system (for user reference only, not needed by orx)

-All the *-tutorial-* packages above include:
+All the `*-tutorial-*` packages above include:

- . heavily commented source code for 11 basic and advanced tutorials . precompiled binaries (orx link library, orx runtime library) . headers to include at compile time
+- heavily commented source code for 11 basic and advanced tutorials
+- precompiled binaries (orx link library, orx runtime library)
+- headers to include at compile time
- . template files exposing wich properties can be accessed using the config system (for user reference only, not needed by orx)
+- template files exposing wich properties can be accessed using the config system (for user reference only, not needed by orx)
- . build/project files
+- build/project files

 Compiling